MicrosoftDocs/sql-docs/docs/linux/sql-server-linux-active-directory-third-party-providers.md

 ## Next steps

-To setup AD Authentication with [!INCLUDE[ssNoVersion](../includes/ssnoversion-md.md)] on Linux, you need to do the following:
+To set up AD Authentication with [!INCLUDE[ssNoVersion](../includes/ssnoversion-md.md)] on Linux, you need to do the following steps:

 > [!div class="checklist"]
 > * Join [!INCLUDE[ssNoVersion](../includes/ssnoversion-md.md)] host to an AD domain